-Maybe this film will hit a little too hard with self-isolation during Coronatimes but for us it was a movie that stuck with us for days.
+Maybe this film may hit a little too hard with quarantine but for us it was a movie that stuck with us for days.
 Asking questions about the need for companionship, the future of travel, morality/telling the truth, and if you could really leave Earth behind, would you? (right now this is tempting).

 If you liked this movie

 … for the isolation of two people try The Light Between Oceans (book M. L. Stedman)